Multifamily Rental Licensing

 Any property containing 3 or more dwelling units is considered a multifamily property.
 Please view the DPIE Fee Schedule for the cost of a Multifamily Rental License; the cost is per unit for a 2-year license.

-Inspections are required prior to issuance of any license.
+Inspections are required prior to the issuance of any license.

 Multifamily Rental License Requirements